stolostron/rhacm-docs/_pages/arch_points.md

 ## `9` points

-A highly complex issue characterized by a the lack of a clear, stable direction.
+A highly complex issue characterized by the lack of a clear, stable direction.
 As content and features are still in the planning phase, expect frequent changes that you need to deal with, in addition to the difficulties of 7 and 8 point issues.

 | **Rubric** | | **`9` points description** |
 | ----------- | | ----------- |